PenitentTangent/CriticalMassApplication/README.md

 1. NIGHT OF THE LIVING HOWLS (Unity Game)

     Description/Context
-    - Instead of paying 60 dollars per person for the Global Game Jam, I organized a game jam of our own with my brother Armin (artist), and my friend Carlos(writer/designer) over the last 3 day weekend (BC Family Day and actually my Birthday too! :D ).
+    - Instead of paying 60 dollars per person for the Global Game Jam this year, I organized a game jam of our own with my brother Armin (artist), and my friend Carlos(writer/designer) over this last 3 day weekend (BC Family Day and my Birthday too! :D ).
     - This is an isometric/2d game designed to have an arcade experience.
 You are a Vampire that roams a creepy scottish castle pub that is dimly lit as werewolves spawn and attack you.
     - The core game mechanic is that the werewolves can only be seen in light.
 So make sure to grab a torch!